 Jane Loverin, MST

-Specifically for the Exercise Science program I work with students who want to learn to teach aquatic fitness (ProAct Aquatics).
-I also coordinate a program called Walk with Ease, which is a walking program designed for people with arthritis.
-I also serve as a representative at the SAC meeting and provide insight and feedback with the programs, equipment and class activities that PCC offers.
+As a member of the Exercise Science Faculty team, I serve as an instructor for courses such as FT 203 Fitness Promotion, FT 104 Fitness Assessment, and FT 105 Exercise Prescription.
+Specifically for Professional Activities, I work with students who want to learn to teach aquatic fitness (ProAct Aquatics).
+I have also coordinated a program called Walk with Ease, which is a walking program designed for people with arthritis.
+I serve on the PE and Exercise Science curriculum planning groups and provide insight and feedback with the programs, equipment and class activities that PCC offers.

-I am a volunteer with my children’s sports programs in Lake Oswego (youth football, basketball, swimming, cheer, lacrosse, track and field).
-I am the volunteer leader for my daughter’s Girl Scout Troop #40187.
+I am a volunteer with my daughter's sports programs in Lake Oswego (water polo, swimming, cheer, and track and field).
 I am a substitute teacher for Sunday School at Our Saviors Lutheran Church.
 I enjoy walking, running, swimming, tennis, singing and teaching/participating in fitness classes.
 I teach Water Exercise (year round) and swimming for Stafford Hills Club (summers).
-I compete in the Hood to Coast & currently the Portland to Coast Relay event.
+I compete in the Hood to Coast & currently the Portland to Coast Relay Walking race event.

 My teaching and fitness mission: To help to others meet their set goals and to strive to be healthy and fit (physically, mentally and spiritually).